kishorem-mf/spark-jobs/README.md

-# Airflow DAGs
+# AirFlow DAGs

-This repository holds the Airflow dags for OHUB2.0 and O-Universe.
+This repository holds the AirFlow dags for OHUB2.0 and O-Universe.

-To start writing a DAG for Airflow have a look at the existing DAGs or the [Airflow tutorial](https://airflow.apache.org/tutorial.html).
+To start writing a DAG for AirFlow have a look at the existing DAGs or the [AirFlow tutorial](https://airflow.apache.org/tutorial.html).

 ## Deployment
 Every merge to `master` automatically deploys all dags to a file share in Azure (storage account: `ulohub2sadevne`, fileshare: `airflow-dags`.
-This fileshare is mounted as volume in the Airflow kubernetes deployment.
-Every change on this fileshare is therefore directly picked up by Airflow.
+This fileshare is mounted as volume in the AirFlow kubernetes deployment.
+Every change on this fileshare is therefore directly picked up by AirFlow.
 Thus the DAGs are refreshed.

 Note: Files deleted in Git are NOT deleted on the fileshare.
 If DAGs are removed from the master branch they have to be manually removed from the fileshare.
-Also: removed DAGs will still show up in the Airflow UI since they are not removed from the Airflow metadata database.
+Also: removed DAGs will still show up in the AirFlow UI since they are not removed from the AirFlow metadata database.
 You have to manually do this if you want to.

 ## Viewing the UI